mksahil/E-commerce_Exploratory_data_analysis/README.md

 Transactions Period - 1st Dec 2010 - 9th Dec 2011 (One year)

  Problem Statements:
-1.  performed Data visualisation
+1. Performed Data visualisation
- a.
-Histogram – All Numeric Variables
+  a)  Histogram – All Numeric Variables
- b.
-Bar Plot – Every Categorical Variable vs every Numerical Variable
+  b)  Bar Plot – Every Categorical Variable vs Every Numerical Variable
- k.
-Line chart to show the trend of data - All Numeric/Date Variables
+  c)  Line chart to show the trend of data - All Numeric/Date Variables
 2. Check for missing values in all columns and replace them with the appropriate metric (Mean/Median/Mode)
 3. Remove duplicate rows